-We value your feedback says the survey.
-Yeh, right you think.
+We value your feedback, says the survey.
+Yeah, right, you think.

-We’re not the only sceptical ones when it comes to customer feedback surveys.
+We’re not the only ones sceptical about customer feedback surveys.

-You might wonder why customer feedback response rates are so low.
+You may wonder why customer feedback response rates are so low.

-After all, it’s an opportunity for customers to tell you what they think.
-Everyone likes to feel their opinion matters, right?
+After all, it’s a chance for customers to tell you what they think.
+Everyone likes to be listened to, right?

 Most customers don’t see the point in giving feedback as most companies don’t seem to do anything with it.
 Why take the time to tell brands what you think if you don’t believe it will make any difference?
 If you want more customer feedback, you need to convince customers you’ll actually do something with it.

 Customer feedback is part of analysing your market

-Asking customers what they think of their past experience with you helps you identify how to improve their future experience.
+Asking customers how they found their past experience with you helps you identify ways to improve their future experience.

 Net Promoter Score - Something’s happening